scribe-security/docs/docs/ci-integrations/coming_soon/bitbucket.md

 ## Support

-If you'd like help with this pipe, or you have an issue or feature request, [let us know](https://github.com/scribe-security/valint-pipe/issues).
+If you'd like help with this pipe, or you have an issue or a feature request, [let us know](https://github.com/scribe-security/valint-pipe/issues).

 If you are reporting an issue, please include: